joshmoody24/joshmoody.org/src/content/blog/relational-programming.md

 ---
-title: 'All I Want is a Relational Programming Language'
+title: "All I Want is a Relational Programming Language"
-description: 'The relational model is criminally underutilized in software development.
+description: "The relational model is criminally underutilized in software development.
 Despite much theoretical discussion, no mainstream relational programming language exists.
-This needs to change if we want simpler, more robust software.'
+This needs to change if we want simpler, more robust software."
-pubDate: 'Oct 7, 2023'
+pubDate: "Oct 7, 2023"
-updatedDate: 'Jun 27, 2024'
+updatedDate: "Jun 27, 2024"
-heroImage: '/relational-database-logo.webp'
 ---

 ## The Object-Relational Dilemma